Special Needs Trust Attorney

-Solving Your Oregon and Washington Special Needs Trust Issues
+Solving Your Washington Special Needs Trust Issues

 Dedicated and compassionate special needs trust attorney John Lutgens will work with you and your family to evaluate what trusts are available to protect the assets of you and your loved ones, explain the processes, procedures, and benefits of special needs trusts, and advise trustees on administering special needs trusts and field any problems that they encounter.